Condor (APC)

 The Condor is a 4×4 wheeled armoured personnel carrier originally designed by Thyssen-Henschel of Germany and manufactured by Henschel Wehrtechnik GmbH.
 The first prototype was completed in 1978.
 The Condor was designed as a successor to its UR-416 APC.
 The upgraded Condor 2 was first sold in 2004.
 Today, the Condor is considered a legacy product of Rheinmetall MAN Military Vehicles, part of Rheinmetall's Vehicle Systems Division.

 The nearest vehicle to the Condor in RMMV's current product range is the Survivor R.

 Design

-The Condor is designed primarily as an APC but it can also adopted for a variety of other roles including anti-tank, cargo carrier, command vehicle, ambulance, fitters' vehicle and reconnaissance vehicle.
+The Condor is designed primarily as an APC but it can also be adopted for a variety of other roles including anti-tank, cargo carrier, command vehicle, ambulance, fitters' vehicle and reconnaissance vehicle.
 The Condor is based on the automotives of the Mercedes-Benz Unimog, the Condor 2 based on the Unimog U5000.
 The hull of the Condor is made of all-welded armoured steel protecting the crew from 7.62 mm armour-piercing (AP) rounds and 5.56 mm ball-type rounds, shell splinters and anti-personnel mines.
 The Condor is fully amphibious, propelled in the water by a propeller mounted under the rear of the hull.
 It is air-transportable in C-130 Hercules and in C-160 Transall type aircraft.

-In 2016, Deftech showed a working upgraded Condor prototype at the DSA 2016 convention.
+In 2016, DRB-HICOM Defence Technologies (Deftech) showed a working upgraded Condor prototype at the Defence Services Asia (DSA) 2016 convention.
 A Condor prototype converted to serve as a logistics transport vehicle was unveiled at the DSA 2018 convention.

+According to a Deftech official, the Condors still in service can be modernized depending upon funding allocation.